Healthy snacks for your growing teenagers!

 Teens can be a tough group of people to please, especially if they’re your own!
 One thing is for sure, if you have a growing teenager, plan to have your grocery bill skyrocket.
 They can eat a lot of food.
 On the opposite extreme, you may have a small-ish teen who doesn’t eat much at all.
 Whether they have hit a growth spurt, or their appetites is diminished, they can both eat the same healthy snacks!

 The perfect snack to me, is one that has a little protein paired with some complex carbs.
 These can not only fill nutritional gaps in a teens diet, but they are also filling and satiating!
-These are some of our favorites:
+These are some of our favorite healthy snacks for teenagers:

 - Hard Boiled Eggs plus an apple.
 Whether your teen is looking to gain muscle or lose weight, this perfectly packaged protein can be the answer.
 Add the apple for energy and fiber.

 - String cheese plus a handful of almonds.
 Calcium is vital for this age group as they are still in the bone growth phase of their life.
-The almonds are a filing compliment to add some good fat, magnesium and fiber.
+The almonds are a filling compliment to add some good fat, magnesium and fiber.

 - Soft pretzels and hummus.
 The recipe I posted the other day was perfect for my 13 year old.
 He came home from school, ate the snack and literally didn’t come back to the kitchen until dinner.